Scholarships that empower the

 General

-Dr. Steven S. Zalcman Memorial Scholarship
+Dr. Steven S. Zalcman Memorial Scholarship in Biomedical Research

 Awarded to a graduate or medical student with a demonstrated interest in pursuing research in behavioural neuroscience, neuroimmunology, psychoneuroimmunology, or a related field.